mohamedtourab/Optimized-Firewall-Anomaly-Resolution/README.md

 Implementation of a RESTful web service that permits to create an optimizer which contains set of firewall rules and anomalies .

 Different methods allow you to get the list of updated set of rules after performing the desired optimization on the list of rules and anomalies.
+Check [Documentation](https://github.com/MohamedMamdouh95/Optimized-Firewall-Anomaly-Resolution/tree/master/documentation) for more information.

 # Overview